ulashn/omdbapi/README.md

 - You can search for a movie in the search bar after clicking the button "Search" (Empty strings will not be accepted).
 - Movies will be shown the results part.
 If you click the clear button search bar and the results part will be cleaned.

+# Extra

+- If you want to test the project without run in your local directory ,visit here: https://zealous-goldstine-467c88.netlify.app/